 - Ability to meet all time commitments and financial requirements

-To become a performing member in the 2019 Raiders Drum Corps, you must audition at a camp or by video.
+To become a performing member in Raiders Drum Corps, you must audition at a camp or by video.

 Rehearsals continue with two weekends in April, three weekends in May, and the first three weekends of June.